TeekshaHarish/GSMP/contributions.md

 Popovers: Use popovers to display additional information when users hover over or click on certain elements, such as a skin's rarity or the history of previous owners.

-Carousel: Use a carousel to display a rotating selection of featured skins, new arrivals, or skins that are currently on sale.

 Dropdown menus: Use dropdown menus to allow users to select different categories or filters for the skins they are browsing